learn-co-curriculum/uci-mod-1-html-forms/README.md

 Let's write an HTML form.
 We'll use the `form` tag.

-## Write An HTML Form Tag
+## Write an HTML Form Tag

 The starting element in an HTML form is the `<form>` tag.
 The `form` element wraps all the `input` elements that will collect our users' information inside of them.
 We will cover `input` elements in great detail after finishing discussing the attributes within a `form` tag.

 The `form` tag's first attribute, `action`, decides where the user information is sent.
 This is typically the URL of a server.
 This server will run the Ruby, PHP, or Java (or other!) code required to store the information the `form` sends.